unamed666/BoneMaker/README.md

 ## Features
-- Generate bone from selected vgroup
+- Generate a bone from selected vgroup
 - Generate bones from all vgroups
 - Automatically connect generated bone to the vgroup
 - Just check screenshot below and try it yourself :tired_face: